Eadgyth/Programming-Editor/docs/index.md

 <br><br>
 <hr>
 <h4> Example for a Java program</h4>
-The next example is a 'Hello World' program in Java, but now it is pretended that a Java project with a typical directory structure is run.
-The 'Hello World' program was saved as HelloWorld.java in the directory named ..\helloworld\scr\hello. 'helloworld' is the project directory. 'scr' is defined as the source root directory within the project and 'hello' is a package that contains the source file.
+The next example simulates a Java project with a typical directory structure.
+The 'Hello World' program was saved as HelloWorld.java in the directory named ..\helloworld\scr\hello.
+'helloworld' is the project directory. 'src' is defined as the source root directory within the project and 'hello' is a package that contains the source file.
 It is declared at the top of the code that the source file is part of this package.
 The project settings are opened by choosing the category Java:

 <img src="images/opensettings.png" width="500"/>

-In the project settings for Java the name of the project directory, the name of the sources directory and the name of the Java file are entered.
-Note, that structuring a project in this way is not required to run a Java program in the editor.
-HelloWorld.java could have been saved in the directory helloworld and the input field for the source directory left blank.
+In the project settings for Java the name of the project directory, the name of the source directory and the name of the Java file are entered (entering a name for a source directory is only necessary if one is present).
 Finally, the name for a distination directory for a compiled class file (next step) is specified.
 This directory does not have to exists initially:

 <img src="images/projectsettings.png" width="500"/>